dmshann0n/CarND-Vehicle-Detection/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I tried multiple approaches and
+I tried multiple approaches, ranging from very little overlap to additional overlap.
+Too much vertical overlap caused lots of noise in the downstream heatmap.
+I ultimately settled on 3 fixed sizes of window with increasing overlaps that seemed to work well for me.

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+In my original implementation, each window size also walked the frame starting at the halfway point (`MIN_Y` in `vehicle_detection/detector.py`) of the image.
+In this final implementation, each size only slides at a fixed Y coordinate.

 ![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on three scales using HLS 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---